dawsontoth/zwifit/README.md

 Do you want this script to run in the background, even when you restart your computer?
 There are many ways to accomplish this.
 Personally, I use a program called PM2.

+_NOTE: To install this program globally, you can prefix `sudo ` before the `npm install` line below, but it would be far wiser to tweak your installation of NPM so that `sudo` isn't required!
+Follow the steps in the following article, and you'll be doing your system a favor! https://docs.npmjs.com/resolving-eacces-permissions-errors-when-installing-packages-globally You only need to do this once._

 Run the following to set everything up:

 ```bash